Rules and guidelines of the Autism Politics Discussion Group

 More pitfalls will be listed here later, as they happen to arise in our meetings.

-Of course, attendees should also avoid obvious insults like name-calling.
+Of course, attendees should also avoid obvious insults like name-calling or racial slurs.

 Getting acquainted with other members